What to Wear Bikepacking

 When considering any item of clothing, try to think whether you’ll be able to use it both on and off the bike.
 It will offer you much more flexibility with the logistics of life on the road.

 Staying visible is a key concern for all cyclists, so try to choose clothing that will maximise your visibility to all road users.
-As we’ve outlined in the past, [LINK], using fluorescent, reflective, and contrasting elements in your clothing are effective ways to increase visibility.
+As we’ve outlined in the past, seeing clearly, using fluorescent, reflective, and contrasting elements in your clothing are effective ways to increase visibility.
 These elements are particularly effective when located on the outer edges of your body (such as your helmet) and on moving objects (such as feet).